 The Federal Office of Information Technology, Systems and Telecommunication (FOITT) is one of the internal ICT service providers in the Federal Administration.
 It supports the administration by developing and providing efficient, secure, user and public-friendly IT solutions.

-The FOITT is responsible in three federal departments for operating computing centres and specialised applications, in four departments for managing workplaces, and overall in the Federal Administration for operating data networks and telecommunications infrastructures.
+The FOITT is responsible in three federal departments for operating computing centres and specialised applications, in five departments and Federal Chancellery for managing workplaces, and overall in the Federal Administration for operating data networks and telecommunications infrastructures.
 The FOITT supports business processes in the Federal Administration and ensures that telecommunications function smoothly in all federal offices both in Switzerland and abroad.

 Within the Administration, the FOITT not only provides standardised workplace systems, but also integrates and develops tailored IT-based specialist applications.